breakthatbass/eggnog/README.md

 ## Usage
 ### getting puzzle inputs
-By default `xmas` requires a year and a day as arguments.
+By default `nog` requires a year and a day as arguments.
 This will retrieve the puzzle input for that day and year.
 You can also use the `-i` flag to indicate you want the input.
 ```
-xmas -y <year> -d <day>   # something like: santa -y 2020 -d 5
+nog -y <year> -d <day>   # something like: santa -y 2020 -d 5
 ```
 Make use of pipes and redirection to use the puzzle inputs in any way you like.

 ### submitting an answer to a puzzle
 To submit an answer use the `-s` flag with your answer as an argument.
 By default, it will attempt to answer part 1 of any puzzle unless indicated with the `-l` flag.
 Use `-l 2` to answer part 2 of any puzzle.
 ```
-xmas -y <year> -d <day> -s <answer> -l <part>
+nog -y <year> -d <day> -s <answer> -l <part>

 # examples
-xmas -y 2020 -d 5 -s 12345
+nog -y 2020 -d 5 -s 12345
-xmas -y 2020 -d 5 -s 6789 -l 2
+nog -y 2020 -d 5 -s 6789 -l 2
 ```
 ### getting usage
-For now just use `xmas` by itself and it will print the usage.
+For now just use `nog` by itself and it will print the usage.

 ## Tests
 Run tests from root directory.
 The tests use files to test the functions rather than hitting up the AOC servers a bunch.